Share |

-Causes of Obesity & How You Can Address Them
+The Causes of Obesity & How You Can Address Them

 The causes of obesity are numerous and diverse.
 Rather than simply listing them, let’s explore them based on which ones you can control and which you can't...

-Obesity Factors Under Your Direct Control
+Causes of Obesity Under Your Direct Control

 When obesity causes can be impacted by your daily decisions and actions, they can be said to be under your “direct control.”
 In other words, direct causes of obesity are typically the result of your chosen lifestyle.